vgambhir/nevernote/README.md

 - maven (apache-maven-3.5.3)

 ### Notes:
 - Application is configured to run on port 8080.
-To change the port at runtime using
+To change the port at runtime use the following command or modify application.properties <server.port>
 ```
 java -jar nevernote-0.0.1-SNAPSHOT.jar --server.port=<portNumber>
 ```
-or Modification application.properties <server.port>

-API documentation
-with error codes

-junit if time

-date time stamp format

-### Build REST service:
+### Build REST service Application:
 Using maven wrapper to build, run tests and start application
 A. Build application
 ```